MicrosoftDocs/visualstudio-docs/docs/ide/reference/donotloadprojects-devenv-exe.md

 ---
 # /DoNotLoadProjects (devenv.exe)

 Opens the specified solution without loading any projects.
+For more information, see [Filtered solutions in Visual Studio](../filtered-solutions.md).

 ## Syntax